-- Inside Anaconda, you will find a part of the space was completely dark since it’s away from both ice cave openings.
+- Inside, you will find a part of the space was completely dark since it’s away from both ice cave openings.
 When your glacier guides turn their lights off, you will experience the utter quietness inside the ancient glacier as if time has stopped.

-Where is Anaconda Ice Cave and How to Get There?
+Where is Vatnajokull Ice Cave and how do you Get There?

-Anaconda Ice Cave was found on the south side of Vatnajokull glacier, which is Iceland’s largest glacier and the most voluminous glacier in Europe.
-The glacier is located on the southeast side of Iceland, to reach there you will pass the spectacular South Coast of Iceland.
+This Ice Cave was found on the south side of Vatnajokull glacier.
+The glacier is located on the southeast side of Iceland, to get there you will pass the spectacular South Coast of Iceland.

-It takes about 5 hours to drive from Reykjavik via the Ring Road, aka Route 1, all the way to the south to reach the meeting point for visiting Anaconda ice cave.
+It takes about 5 hours to drive from Reykjavik via the Ring Road, aka Route 1, all the way to the south to reach the meeting point for visiting Vatnajokull Ice Cave.
 The meeting point for most Vatnajokull glacier activities is Jokulsarlon Glacier Lagoon parking area.

-Besides self-driving to the South Coast, there are also tours departing from Reykjavik offering free pick-up right in front of many accommodations in Reykjavik area.
+You can join one of our self-driving tours, such as this 3 Day Self-Drive tour to the South Coast of Iceland, or you can join one of the many guided tours departing from Reykjavik, which offer free pick-up right in front of many accommodations in Reykjavik area.

-Jokulsarlon Glacier Lagoon is one of the most popular attractions en route to Anaconda.
-It’s a beautiful glacial lake that only came to existence since the 1920s and it continues to expand.
+Jokulsarlon Glacier Lagoon is one of the most popular attractions en route to Vatnajokull.
+It’s a gorgeous glacial lake that only came to existence in the 1920s and it continues to expand.
 Now as the deepest lake in Iceland, the depth of Jokulsarlon can reach down to 248 meters (814 feet) and it carries huge icebergs away from Breidamerkurjokull glacier tongue to the North Atlantic Ocean.

-On their way out, these floating icebergs got stranded on the black volcanic beach resulting in a spectacular scene with diamond-like ice cubes spreading over the beach, and that’s how the black sand beach got its glamourous name – the “Diamond Beach.”
+On their way out of this lagoon, its floating icebergs got stranded on the black volcanic beach resulting in a spectacular scene with diamond-like ice cubes spreading over the beach, and that’s how the black sand beach got its glamourous name – the “Diamond Beach”.

-Many tours in the Vatnajokull National Park departs from the glacier lagoon including Vatnajokull super jeep tours, tours to the ice caves, and in the summertime lagoon boat tours are highly recommended.
+Many tours in the Vatnajokull National Park depart from the glacier lagoon including Vatnajokull super jeep tours, tours to the ice caves, and in the summertime Jokulsarlon lagoon boat tours are highly recommended.

-On your way to Jokulsarlon, the scenic ride along the South Coast of Iceland is one of the most recommended trips and you will stop by many Icelandic iconic attractions including Seljalandsfoss, the waterfall you can walk behind it; Skogafoss, one of Iceland’s biggest and most beautiful waterfalls; Reynisfjara, the famous black sand beach that once again rated top 5 best European beaches in 2018; and the beautiful seafront town Vik, home to beloved Puffins in summer and a terrific ocean view backdropped by ice-capped mountains.
+On your way to Jokulsarlon, the scenic ride along the South Coast of Iceland is one of the most strongly recommended trips and you will stop by many iconic attractions including Seljalandsfoss, the waterfall you can walk behind; Skogafoss, one of Iceland’s biggest and most beautiful waterfalls; Reynisfjara, the famous black sand beach; and the beautiful seafront town Vik, home to beloved Puffins in summer and a terrific ocean view backdropped by ice-capped mountains.

 Before you drive to the South Coast, it’s also popular to take a detour from Reykjavik to the famous Golden Circle to see the three most spectacular natural attractions: Thingvellir National Park, the Great Geysir and Strokkur Hot Springs, and Gullfoss waterfall.

-What to be Aware of When You Visit Anaconda Ice Cave?
+What to be Aware of When You Visit Vatnajökull Ice Cave?

-Visiting Anaconda Ice Cave is an extraordinary experience you will never forget.
+Visiting Vatnajokull Ice Cave is an extraordinary, unforgettable experience.
 To enhance your experience, there are a few pointers our guides would like to share with you.
 For a professional guiding operator like Arctic Adventures, they will provide all necessary safety equipment for everyone for free, so you only need to consider what to bring for yourself.

 - A pair of good hiking boots is essential for visiting ice caves.
 If you don’t have a pair with you while visiting Iceland, the guided ice cave tours offer rental gear upon paying a small fee.
 Waterproof pants are also recommended.